derek-cassady/US-county-dashboard/README.md

 Plotly Express was chosen as the grphing library for this project as UX/UI is not a primary consideration.

-Plotly express allows you to create the base graph and it to Dash where you will increase the interactivity of the graph in a web based dashboard.
-This allows the graph to be created in a simpler environment like a Jupyter notbook and then easily transferred into a web environment.
+Plotly express allows you to create the base graph and add it to Dash where you will increase the interactivity of the graph in a web based dashboard.
+This allows the graph to be created in a simpler environment like a Jupyter notbook and then easily transferred into a python file for further development.

 #### Make a dashboard
 Dash was chosen as a web based solution for reasons stated prior in concerns